NathanKewley/Japanese/みんなの日本語/README.md

 # みんなの日本語

 Broken down by lesson and important parts of each lesson.
 These notes are just for me so are not comprehensive and written in the way I want them // the way that makes sense to me.
-Not sure if I will share or make public at any point in time.

 Where there are extra notes for any lession point, the lesson point will be linked to the additional notes in the `Lesson Point` column.